 - No landscape watering during any form of precipitation.

-To maximize your conservation efforts, NTMWD and the City recommends customers:
+To maximize your conservation efforts, North Texas Municipal Water District (NTMWD) and the City recommends customers:

 - Turn off irrigation systems and operate on manual mode - Don't Set It and Forget It!

-Learn more by visiting www.watermyyard.org and it only takes a few short steps to begin receiving a weekly email to know how much water your landscape actually requires based on local weather conditions - effective rainfall, solar radiation, relative humidity and wind.
+Learn more by visiting the Water My Yard website and it only takes a few short steps to begin receiving a weekly email to know how much water your landscape actually requires based on local weather conditions - effective rainfall, solar radiation, relative humidity, and wind.

-Water Conservation ResourcesAdditional information and links to other great resources on how you and your family can do YOUR part to conserve water and at the same time save on your water bill can be found below:
+The following are additional information and links to other great resources on how you and your family can do your part to conserve water and at the same time save on your water bill: